STUDENT WITHDRAWAL NOTIFICATION

 The Dexter Schools Mobile App (Search "Dexter CSD" in Google Play or the App Store) is a great way to stay informed about goings-on at school:

 - Receive notifications regarding weather-related school closures, scheduled days off, and other urgent news;

 - Access the following functions: deposit lunch money, pay athletics fees, pay yearbook and other school fees through Eleyo;

 - Search the Dexter Schools phone and email directory quickly;

 In addition to district news, you can subscribe to updates from individual buildings.
-Go to Notifications, then click the gear icon in the right top corner of the screen to select the news you want to be notified about.
+Go to Events, then click the word FILTER in the right top corner of the screen to select the news you want to be notified about.
 All your news updates are in one place.

 How do I change my address/phone number/email?